Orchidaceae/AI_palette_recommendation/README.md

 The data from the csv file was vectorized as a 2d tensor consisting of 10 dimensional vectors containg the rgb color palette and their respective rating.

-## Modelling and training the network
+## Modelling and Training the Network

 For the intelligence core in our system we decided to use Keras with a tensorflow backend.
 Keras is one of the most popular python packages for deeplearning as it is simple to learn and can be addapted to many types of machine leraning problems.